Diverse and working together

 • 83.6% for Hispanic students.

 In addition, both undergraduate and graduate students receive funding and mentoring to pursue research through specialized programs like ROSE (Research, Observation, Service, and Education Experiences), WISE (Women in Science and Engineering), and SURF (Summer Undergraduate Research Fellowship).
-Such opportunities allow students to directly contribute to innovation, build a meaningful portfolio, and engage with faculty and other thought leaders both within and outside the classroom.
+Such opportunities allow students to directly contribute to innovation, build a meaningful portfolio, and engage with faculty and other leaders both within and outside the classroom.

 TYPE OF SCHOOL: Urban, public research campus world renowned for architectural diversity and beauty; ranked 35th among public universities by the National Science Foundation